stevepopovich/stevepopovich/README.md

 I’m currently working at GitHub, working on the GitHub Android Mobile app 🐙 📱

-My main goal to is to prevent default.
+My main goal to is to prevent default!